deniz-oezdemir/Born2beRoot/README.md

 * `sudo adduser denizozd user42`
 * `sudo adduser denizozd sudo`

-> Using `sudo` (Superuser Do):
+### Using `sudo` (Superuser Do)

->
-> Elevated Privileges: The sudo command allows a permitted user to execute a command with superuser privileges or as another user, as specified by the security policy.
+Elevated Privileges: The sudo command allows a permitted user to execute a command with superuser privileges or as another user, as specified by the security policy.
 This enables users to perform administrative tasks that require elevated access.

->
-> Security: By requiring users to authenticate before executing privileged commands, sudo enhances security.
+Security: By requiring users to authenticate before executing privileged commands, sudo enhances security.
 It helps prevent unauthorized access to critical system functions and ensures accountability for administrative actions.

->
-> Example of sudo Operation:
+Example of sudo Operation:

->
-> Suppose you want to update the package information on a Linux system using the apt package manager, a task that typically requires administrative privileges: `sudo apt update`.
+Suppose you want to update the package information on a Linux system using the apt package manager, a task that typically requires administrative privileges: `sudo apt update`.

 ## Installing and configuring Secure Shell (SSH)
 * `sudo apt update` - refresh repositories